TobMTV/University_Notes/README.md

 # University_Notes
-Repo for all my raw uni notes, some of them are not full version.
+Repo for useful raw uni notes, some of them are not full version.

 BE Computer Engineering
 ## DataBases